Popular Now

 It takes 2-3 hours to reach the summit of Mt Toubkal (4,167m), which we'll aim to reach at sunrise!
 You can look down from the snowy summit to the green Anti-Atlas mountains and vast Sahara desert below.

 After taking some time to enjoy the views, we’ll head back to Imlil.
-This is a long, 6-hour trek, but it is all downhill.
+This is a long, 6-hour trek.
+The slope is steep and slippery in some sections, but we are soon back down.

 image_QAG7R6EC2XPGFKEA